javapuppteernodejs/recaptchav2-bypass/README.md

+# How to Solve reCAPTCHA v2: Solve and Bypass reCAPTCHA v2 Guide

 reCAPTCHA v2 is a widely used security measure that protects websites from automated bots.
 It presents users with challenges such as selecting specific images or solving puzzles to verify their human identity.
 However, in certain scenarios, there may be a need to automate the process of solving reCAPTCHA v2.
 In this guide, we will explore various techniques and approaches to successfully solve and bypass reCAPTCHA v2.
 ## Bonus Code